leafhy/void-linux-installer/README.md

 # **Caution Ahead**
 I know next to nothing about bash so there could be dragons and possibly a few trolls so use at your own risk.

 # void-linux-installer.sh
-This partially interarctive bash script is setup to *install Void Linux, Herbstluftwm & Polybar.
+This partially interarctive bash script is setup to *install Void Linux for Desktop or Server.

 #### Requirement (glibc version not tested)
 [void-live-x86_64-musl-20191109](https://alpha.de.repo.voidlinux.org/live/current/void-live-x86_64-musl-20191109.iso)